neumino/neumino.github.io/movies.md

 ### The Belko Experiment
-*Released on 2017-03-17, vote average 8.5*
+*Released on 2017-03-17, vote average 8.3*

-In a twisted social experiment, a group of 80 Americans are locked in their high-rise corporate office in Bogata, Colombia and ordered by an unknown voice coming from the company&#39;s intercom system to participate in a deadly game of kill or be killed.
+In a twisted social experiment, a group of 80 Americans are locked in their high-rise corporate office in Bogotá, Colombia and ordered by an unknown voice coming from the company&#39;s intercom system to participate in a deadly game of kill or be killed.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
   src="//www.youtube.com/embed/qZNfwayNLL0?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### The Lost City of Z
-*Released on 2017-03-15, vote average 7*

-A true-life drama, centering on British explorer Col. Percival Fawcett, who disappeared while searching for a mysterious city in the Amazon in the 1920s.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/hjqtP459uo8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>